aptos-labs/aptos-core/developer-docs-site/docs/guides/getting-started.md

 ## Install the Aptos CLI

-[Install Aptos CLI](../cli-tools/aptos-cli-tool/install-aptos-cli.md) to interact with the Aptos network.
+[Install the Aptos CLI](../cli-tools/aptos-cli-tool/install-aptos-cli.md) to interact with the Aptos network.
 As a developer in the Aptos ecosystem, set up your development environment as described in the link.
+This tool will help you compile, test, and publish contracts as well as run contracts directly on the blockchain.

 ## Clone the Aptos-core repo

 As described in [Workflows](#workflows), you may interact with Aptos using only the CLI.
-If you need the source, clone the `aptos-core` GitHub repo from [GitHub](https://github.com/aptos-labs/aptos-core).
+For more advanced users, if you need the source you may clone the `aptos-core` GitHub repo from [GitHub](https://github.com/aptos-labs/aptos-core).

+1. Setup Git
+   [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) is required to clone the aptos-core repo, and will be need to be installed prior to continuing.
+You can install it with the instructions on the official [Git website](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).

-1. Clone the Aptos repo.
+1. Clone the Aptos repository

+   To clone the Aptos repository (repo), you first need to open a command line prompt (Terminal on Mac / Linux, Powershell on Windows).
+Then, you can run the following command to clone the Git repository from Github.

       ```
       git clone https://github.com/aptos-labs/aptos-core.git